-- When to water amaryllis
+- When you should water an amaryllis plant

-- How often should you water amaryllis?
+- How often you should water your amaryllis

-- How much water does an amaryllis need?
+- How much water an amaryllis needs

-Guide to watering amaryllis indoors
+- Guide to growing amaryllis in water

 Amaryllis is a tropical and subtropical succulent that requires warmth to grow.
 It is therefore only suitable as an outdoor plant in USDA climate zones 9 through 11 (though it can be grown in USDA climate zone 8 with proper precautions).

 So, as amaryllis is mostly grown in the US as an indoor plant, the information in this article applies to indoor amaryllis only.

 So, let’s begin with the most common questions.

 Amaryllis should not sit in water-drenched soil as this will often lead to fungal growth and other problems.

 Unlike other succulents, such as aloe plants that need watered from the bottom, amaryllis should be watered from the top.

-When to water amaryllis
+When you should water an amaryllis plant

 You should water amaryllis when the top layer of soil dries out.
 Only the top 2 cm of soil should be allowed to dry.

 Bear in mind that this “once per week” guideline for watering amaryllis is a very rough guide.

 For this reason it is best to test the soil for moisture content until you have become accustomed to your plant’s watering needs.

-Finger test for soil moisture levels
+Use the finger test to check soil moisture levels

 Even slight dirt is an indication that the soil is moist and has sufficient water for your amaryllis.

 However, if your finger comes out of the soil free of dirt then the soil is too dry and need to water your plant.

 Fully growing amaryllis plants with foliage and flower stalks will obviously require more water than a naked bulb.
-So, when should you water an amaryllis bulb?

 The bulb should also be watered when the top 2 cm of the soil dries out.
 An amaryllis bulb should never be watered when it is in a dormant phase.

 Apart from refraining from watering an amaryllis bulb when it is resting, during the 2 – 3 month dormancy phase, your watering routine for an active bulb should be the same as it is for a fully grown plant.

 The only way to determine when you should water the bulb is to check the top layer of soil.
 Refer to “the finger test” I explained above for determining whether the soil needs to be watered.

 Although a general rule-of-thumb states that you should water amaryllis once per week the exact watering routine of your specific amaryllis will greatly depend on the size of pot, the temperature and the location of your plant.

 Just as you will do with a fully grown amaryllis plant, you should also test the moisture in the soil of a naked bulb.

 Use the finger test I mentioned above to check the soil for moisture.
-Stick your index finger into the soil to a depth of about 2 cm – this is roughly from the tip of your finger to the first knuckle bend.
+Stick your index finger into the soil to a depth of about 2 cm.
+This is roughly from the tip of your finger to the first knuckle bend.

 If your finger comes out completely clean then there is not enough moisture in the soil and you need to water the bulb – as long as it is dormant.

 Remember, never water a dormant bulb as you will stimulate new growth and deprive the bulb of much-needed rest.

-How often should you water amaryllis?
+How often you should water your amaryllis

 The time-frame between waterings for amaryllis can be tricky for new indoor gardeners.
 They often want a set-in-stone water routine that they can follow easily and without much thought.
 Unfortunately, this does not exist especially where amaryllis is concerned.
 So, how often should you water amaryllis?

 You should water amaryllis regularly.
 Your watering routine will depend on the pot size, the environmental temperature and the growth stage of the plant.

 As I already mentioned a bulb just entering a new growth stage requires much less watering than a fully grown plant that is about to bloom.

 Until you have come to a point where you know your plant’s specific watering needs, and definitely in the beginning stages of plant growth, always use the finger test on the soil.

-How much water does an amaryllis need?
+How much water an amaryllis needs

 Amaryllis may be a thirsty plant but it doesn’t like to sit in water!
 So how much water does it need?